natfaulk/GPXSee/README.md

+*FORK with some NMEA parsing changes*
+Such that the parser:
+  * Doesn't bail when there is malformed NMEA - continues to the next sentence
+  * Handles NMEA seperated by \r as well as \n

+---

 # GPXSee
 GPXSee is a Qt-based GPS log file viewer and analyzer that supports all common GPS log file formats.